 Additional Books I've Read this Summer and Spring:

 - The Push by Ashley Audrain.
 I found this an anxious and difficult read.
-Many people in Toronto were talking about this psychological thriller so I read it but did not enjoy it as much as others.
+Many people in Toronto were talking about this psychological thriller so I read it.

 - Amphibian by Carla Gunn.
 A novel told from the point of view of a young environmentalist boy struggling with bullying.